-{\bf Remark 2.} It is clear that the locally finite infinite graph with finite first Betti number, has a shape of finite graph (with the same first Betti number), with finite or infinite number of outgoing trees.
+{\bf Remark 2.} It is clear that an infinite, locally finite graph with the finite first Betti number, has the shape of a finite graph (with the same first Betti number), with finite or infinite number of outgoing trees.

 \ee{\overline{e}}